LRGASP/lrgasp-submissions/docs/known-issues.md

 ## Manatee

 * Percentage of sequenced spike-in SIRVs is higher than expected.
 For example, the PacBio library has 14% of reads corresponding to SIRVs

+## R2C2 libraries

+* It was intended to keep size-selected and non-size-selected R2C2 libraries in separate files; however, they should be combined for analyses, which has caused confusion.
+The data for each bioreplicate should be combined for both Challenges 1 and 2.